survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 ## Understanding Actions

 Actions are one of the core concepts of the Flux architecture.
 To be exact, it is a good idea to separate **actions** from **action creators**.
-Often the terms might be used interchangeably, but there's a considerably difference.
+Often the terms might be used interchangeably, but there's a considerable difference.

 Action creators are literally functions that *dispatch* actions.
 The payload of the action will then be delivered to the interested stores.
 It can be useful to think them as messages wrapped into an envelope and then delivered.